 - transmitting (for TX requirements) a defined modulated signals in a declared beam, or

-- receiving (RX requirements) a defined modulated signals.
+- receiving (for RX requirements) a defined modulated signals.

 The near field measurement technique would imply the use of mathematical artefact, NF to FF transform in order to have the measured parameter’s value the in far field.
 The near field to far field transform is based on the well-known Huygens-Fresnel principle.
 The spherical modal wave expansion is the implicit application of the Huygens principle.
 A direct solution of the Helmholtz equations is found by applying boundary conditions on the surface S at infinity.
 From the tangential fields over the surface, the modal coefficients can be determined using the orthogonality of the modal expansion.
 Based on this formulation, the near field sampling criteria does play an important role.